Kelso Dunes (2,615 to 3,085 ft)

 Watch Out

 Other than the standard warnings about hiking in the desert, ...this is a safe hike.
-Guard your eyes and camera equipment if the wind and sand are blowing.
+Guard your eyes and camera equipment when the wind blows sand around.

 While hiking, please respect the land and the other people out there, and try to Leave No Trace of your passage.
 Also, even though this is a short hike, be sure to bring what you need of the 10 Essentials.